Harness the Power of Occupation

 What is occupation-based practice and why is it so important?

-Occupation-based practice is the intentional use of occupation in practice as the foundation for the therapeutic process to reach occupational outcomes (Psillas & Stav, 2021).
+Occupation-based practice is the intentional use of meaningful doing in practice as the foundation for assessment and intervention to reach occupational outcomes (Fisher, 2013; Psillas & Stav, 2021).
 This approach to occupational therapy practice is inclusive of both concepts proposed by Gray (1998); occupation as means and occupation as ends.
-Using Occupation in practice is important because it secures our services as unique and valuable to the healthcare team, it stems from our core philosophical belief in the reciprocal relationship between occupation and health, and occupation-based practice yields better client and health outcomes.
+Using occupation in practice is important because it secures our services as unique and valuable to the healthcare team, it stems from our core philosophical belief in the reciprocal relationship between occupation and health, and occupation-based practice yields better client and health outcomes.

 Occupational Revolution